-- the continued focus by regulators, international bodies, organisations and unions on how institutions conduct business, particularly with regard to the delivery of fair outcomes for customers, promoting effective competition in the interests of consumers and ensuring the orderly and transparent operation of global financial markets, including the Consumer Duty in the UK and review of the provision of financial advice to consumers; - the implementation of any conduct measures as a result of regulators' focus on and review of organisational culture, employee behaviour and whistleblowing, as well as proposals for a new regulatory framework on diversity and inclusion in the UK, with a particular focus on firms' management of non-financial misconduct matters; - the UK regulators' strategy for and promotion of competitive markets and growth, both domestically and internationally; - the reforms to the regulatory frameworks supporting the wholesale financial markets, including recent (and expected) changes to conduct of business, listing, securities offering regimes, securitisation and derivatives related requirements, and proposed reforms to transaction reporting regimes; - the increasing regulatory expectations and requirements relating to various aspects of operational resilience, including an increasing focus on minimising the impact of operational disruptions (including digital operational disruptions) on the UK financial sector, the role of critical third-party service providers to financial institutions, and operational incident and third party reporting requirements; - the focus globally on technology adoption and digital delivery, including the use of artificial intelligence ("AI"), digital assets and digital money (including central bank digital currencies), payments and related infrastructure, and cybersecurity.
-This also includes the introduction of new and/or enhanced laws and / or regulatory standards in these areas, underpinned by customer protection principles, and actions by regulators that are designed to support the use of AI in the financial sector; - the continued evolution of the UK's regulatory framework following the UK's withdrawal from the EU, particularly following the implementation of the Financial Services and Markets Act 2023 which provides for the ongoing revocation and repeal of assimilated law relating to financial services and, where relevant, its replacement with rules made (or to be made) by UK regulators, as well as any areas of divergence between the UK and EU regulatory regimes; - the implementation of the reforms to the finalisation of the Basel III package, which includes changes to the risk weighted assets ("RWA") approaches to credit risk, market risk, counterparty risk, operational risk and credit valuation adjustments risk, the application of input and output floors and the leverage ratio, as well as potential reforms to other aspects of prudential regulation, including the large exposures framework, the UK policy framework for capital buffers, and amendments to the Bank of England's approach to setting a minimum requirement for own funds and eligible liabilities;
+- the increasing focus by regulators, international bodies, organisations and unions on how institutions conduct business, particularly with regard to the delivery of fair outcomes for customers and ensuring the orderly and transparent operation of global financial markets; - the implementation of conduct measures as a result of regulators' focus on organisational culture, employee behaviour and whistleblowing; - reviews of regulatory frameworks supporting the wholesale financial markets, including reforms and other changes to conduct of business, listing, securitisation and derivatives related requirements; - the focus globally on technology adoption and digital delivery, including the use of AI, digital assets and digital money (including central bank digital currencies), financial technology risks, payments and related infrastructure, operational resilience and cybersecurity.
+This also includes the introduction of new and/or enhanced regulatory standards in these areas underpinned by customer protection principles; - increasing regulatory expectations of firms around governance and risk management frameworks, particularly for the management of climate change, diversity and inclusion and other environmental, social and governance Environmental, Social and Governance ("ESG") risks and enhanced ESG disclosure and reporting obligations; - the continued evolution of the UK's regulatory framework following the UK's withdrawal from the EU including the introduction of the Financial Services and Markets Act 2023 ("FSMA

+2023") which provides for the revocation of retained EU law relating to financial services and the UK financial services regulatory reform agenda announced in December 2022;

-- greater monitoring of, and implementation of policies to address capital requirements, liquidity risk, and credit risk management; and continuing focus on review of and assurance activities in relation to reporting methodology and data quality; - increasing regulatory expectations of firms around governance and risk management frameworks, particularly for the management of climate change and other ESG risks, enhanced ESG disclosure and reporting obligations corporate sustainability due diligence obligations, anti-greenwashing rules and requirements to develop and disclose a climate transition plan, as well as reactions to such initiatives, including anti-ESG legislation and rules: - the incorporation of climate change considerations, including transition risks in particular, within the global prudential framework; - the operation of, and recent reforms to, the UK ring-fencing regime.
-The ring-fencing regime requires, among other things, the separation of the retail and small and medium-sized enterprises deposit taking activities of UK banks from wholesale and investment banking operations into a legally distinct, operationally separate and economically independent entity (i.e. a 'ring-fenced' bank), which is not permitted to undertake a range of activities; - regulatory expectations in the UK relating to access to payment accounts; - changes in national or supra-national requirements regarding the ability to offshore or outsource the provision of services and resources or transfer material risk or data to companies located in other countries, which could impact the Barclays Bank Group's ability to implement globally consistent and efficient operating models; - the continued focus by regulators worldwide and industry bodies on benchmark reform and market transition to new risk-free reference rates.
-Given the unpredictable consequences of benchmark reform, there could be an adverse impact on market participants, including the Barclays Bank Group, in respect of financial instruments linked to, or referencing any ceasing benchmarks or their replacement rates; - financial crime, fraud and market abuse standards and increasing expectations for related control frameworks, to ensure firms are adapting to new threats and are protecting customers from cyber-enabled crime, and in the UK, reforms relating to authorised push payment fraud reimbursements and the ability of payment service providers to delay the processing of transactions in certain circumstances; - the reform of corporate criminal liability in the Economic Crime and Corporate Transparency Act 2023 in the UK, which includes a failure to prevent fraud offence; - the application and enforcement of economic sanctions, including those with extraterritorial effect and those arising from geopolitical tensions; - requirements flowing from arrangements for the resolution strategy of the Group and its individual operating entities (including the Barclays Bank Group) that may have different effects in different countries; - continuing regulatory focus on data privacy, including the collection and use of personal data, and protection against loss and unauthorised or improper access to, or disclosure of, such data; - ongoing requirements to allocate and monitor management accountability within the Barclays Bank Group (for example, the requirements of the Senior Managers and Certification Regime in the UK and similar regimes elsewhere that are either in effect, are due to come into effect in the future or are under consideration, including new rules in the
+- the implementation of the reforms to the Basel III package, which includes changes to the riskweighted assets ("RWA(s)") approaches to credit risk, market risk, counterparty risk, operational risk, and credit valuation adjustments and the application of RWA floors and the leverage ratio; - the implementation of more stringent capital, liquidity and funding requirements; - the incorporation of climate change considerations within the global prudential framework, including the transition risks resulting from a shift to a low carbon economy and its financial effects; - increasing requirements to detail management accountability within the Issuer (for example, the expected requirements of the Individual Accountability Framework in Ireland (including the Senior Executive Accountability Regime) and similar regimes elsewhere that are either in effect or under consideration/implementation), as well as requirements relating to executive remuneration; - changes in national or supra-national requirements regarding the ability to offshore or outsource the provision of services and resources or transfer material risk or data to companies located in other countries, which could impact the Issuer's ability to implement globally consistent and efficient operating models; - financial crime, fraud and market abuse standards and increasing expectations for related control frameworks, to ensure firms are adapting to new threats, and are protecting customers from cyber-enabled crime; - the application and enforcement of economic sanctions including those with extra-territorial effect and those arising from geopolitical tensions; - requirements flowing from arrangements for the resolution strategy of the Group and its individual operating entities (including the Issuer) that may have different effects in different countries; - the increasing regulatory expectations and requirements relating to various aspects of operational resilience, including an increasing focus on the response of institutions to operational disruptions and the role of critical third party providers; - continuing regulatory focus on data privacy, including the collection and use of personal data, and protection against loss and unauthorised or improper access; - regulatory focus on policies and procedures for identifying and managing cybersecurity risks, cybersecurity governance and the corresponding disclosure and reporting obligations; and - continuing regulatory focus on the effectiveness of internal controls and risk management frameworks, as evidenced in regulatory fines and other measures imposed on the Group and other financial institutions.

-EU applicable to appointing senior managers), as well as requirements relating to executive remuneration and, separately, potential reforms to the UK's Certification Regime;

-- continuing regulatory focus on the effectiveness of internal controls and risk management frameworks, as evidenced in regulatory fines and other measures imposed on the Barclays Bank Group and other financial institutions; and - recent proposals in the US card market impacting consumer late fee assessments.